 The analysis of these questions and metrics, as well as the underlying data and methodologies used, shall be presented to TSAG and Council, as appropriate.

-Do ITU-T’s standardization activities reflect high-quality, demand-driven, efficient, cost-effective and timely development of Recommendations?
+What are the measures of ITU-T’s standardization activities for development of Recommendations?

 participation, contribution and leadership by types of membership from 2008 to 2021 for each study group and related subgroups

 number of months elapsed between introduction and approval of Recommendations by Study Groups from 2008 and 2020